 Meningitis is an important cause of fever in children and newborns.

-People cannot tell if they have bacterial or viral meningitis by how they feel, so they should seek prompt medical attention.
+People cannot easily tell if they have very dangerous bacterial meningitis, or less severe viral meningitis by how they feel or their symptoms, so they should get fast medical attention.

 Signs and tests for Meningitis